-St Augustine’s has traditionally taken part in the Peterborough Schools Country Dancing Festival each year, and have kept that tradition going in 2016.
-The festival took place at The Peterborough School on Thursday 9th June 2016.
+Country Dancing – St Augustine’s has traditionally taken part in the Peterborough Schools Country Dancing Festival each year.

-The children attended Country Dancing club beforehand to learn the dances and then showed off what they have learnt at an outdoor festival, dancing to a live band with more than 20 other schools from the Peterborough area – it was a wonderful evening!
-Parents and carers joined us to have picnics and fun, watching lots of fantastic dancing.
+The children attend Country Dancing club beforehand to learn the dances and then show off what they have learnt at an outdoor festival, dancing to a live band with more than 20 other schools from the Peterborough area – it is a wonderful evening!
+Parents and carers join us to have picnics and fun, watching lots of fantastic dancing.
+Summer Term Only.

 Throughout the school year we will arrange for music groups, theatre and sports coaches to visit the school and for the children to go out to visit places related to their school topics.
 Some of these visits will be to attractions in the local area and others may involve a journey by coach.
 These trips will add so much to your child’s education; we occasionally have to ask families for a voluntary contribution towards the costs and hope that most parents will be able to support us.
 We also offer residential trips to all our pupils; one of the main aims of the residential trips is for pupils to experience greater independence and to improve their confidence.